 - If I am applying for fall 2022, am I still required to take the SAT or ACT test?
 What if the test was canceled?
 Can I take the SAT or ACT and submit scores if I would like to?

-The University of California Board of Regents unanimously approved suspension of the standardized test requirement (ACT/SAT) for all California freshman applicants until fall 2024.UC Davis will be test-optional for fall 2021 admission.
-Freshman applicants can submit SAT or ACT test scores if they choose.
-However, SAT or ACT test scores are not required and will not be used in our comprehensive review.
-If you are unable or choose not to submit test scores your application will still receive full consideration.
+The University of California Board of Regents unanimously approved suspension of the standardized test requirement (ACT/SAT) for all California freshman applicants until fall 2024.UC Davis will be test-free for all freshman applicants for fall 2021 through fall 2024.